apache/pekko-http/docs/src/main/paradox/client-side/request-level.md

 # Request-Level Client-Side API

-The request-level API is the recommended and most convenient way of using Akka HTTP's client-side functionality.
+The request-level API is the recommended and most convenient way of using Apache Pekko HTTP's client-side functionality.
 It internally builds upon the
 @ref[Host-Level Client-Side API](host-level.md) to provide you with a simple and easy-to-use way of retrieving HTTP responses from remote servers.
 Depending on your preference you can pick the [Future-based variant](#future-based-variant) or [Flow-based variant](#flow-based-variant).